Homelab

 At the beginning, my Homelab was composed of a single Raspberry Pi 3.

-Its purpose was mainly to run Home Assistant, Deconz and Pi-hole docker containers as part of DOMO project.
-Someday, my Home automation stopped working.
-After a quick investigation I understood that the Raspberry Pi micro-SD card died.
+Its purpose was mainly to run Home Assistant, Deconz and Pi-hole Docker containers as part of DOMO project.
+One day, my Home automation stopped working.
+After a quick investigation I understood that the Raspberry Pi microSD card had sadly died.

 Compute mini racks - C01 and C02 #